 The Great Wall (长城; Chángchéng), one of the most iconic monuments on earth, stands as an awe-inspiring symbol of the grandeur of China's ancient history.
-Dating back 2000-odd years, the Wall - or to be more accurate, Walls, for it has never been one continuous structure - snakes its way through 17 provinces, principalities and autonomous regions.
-But nowhere is better than Běijīng for mounting your assault of this most famous of bastions.
+Dating back 2000-odd years, the Wall snakes its way through 17 provinces, principalities and autonomous regions.
+But nowhere is better than Běijīng for mounting your assault on this most famous of bastions.

 Official Chinese history likes to stress the unity of the Wall through the ages.
 In fact, there are at least four distinct Walls.
 Work on the 'original' was begun during the Qin dynasty (221-207 BC), when China was unified for the first time under Emperor Qin Shihuang.
-Hundreds of thousands of workers, many political prisoners, laboured for 10 years to construct it.
-An estimated 180 million cu metres of rammed earth was used to form the core of this Wall, and legend has it that the bones of dead workers were used as building materials, too.
+Hundreds of thousands of workers, many of them political prisoners, laboured for 10 years to construct it.
+An estimated 180-million cu metres of rammed earth was used to form the core of this Wall, and legend has it that the bones of dead workers were used as building materials, too.